top of page

 Please note that the fund name for Blue Tile Heritage Center at Give2Asia is the "Lam Center for Cultural Exchange and Roots Discovery".

 Donations can be accepted from anywhere in the world.
-Please contact us about possible tax benefits for donors outside the U.S.
+Please contact us about possible tax benefits for donors outside the U.S. and Hong Kong.

 U.S. and China Certified

-On the ground in China
+On the Ground in China

 Accountability

+Guangdong Harmony Community Foundation (GHCF) was the first community foundation in China.
 It is ranked No. 1 in the country on the China Foundation Transparency Index, and ranked in the Top 30 of the 2018 China Charity Credit listing.

 GHCF is our trusted fiscal sponsor for funds donated to Blue Tile Heritage Center through Give2Asia.
+It collaborates with Cangdong Cultural Heritage Conservation and Development Center for accounting and financial reporting.

 abfe2a7cfbb9154e1fed8d4a3d048720.jpg